DejaVu5792/cybersecurity-notes/networking/Ports.md

          - **Closed port** - send **TCP RST**
          - **Filtered port** - no response
    - **Threat:**
-      - open port = attack surface, so close unused ports
-      - Attackers can exploit the gaps/vulnerabilities of the service you access through a port
+      - open port = attack surface, so close unused ports.          - Attackers can exploit the gaps/vulnerabilities of the service you access through a port
 # Transport Layer Protocols - the ways data are transferred
    ## TCP
    - resends lost packets